IsmailAli90/Super-Smash-Bros/README.md

 Ait attack is an attack that the player can do in the air.

 A player can lose a life once they fall of the stage.
-The greater the players hit points(hp) the further the player will be knocked back.
+The greater the players hp(health points) the further the player will be knocked back.
 If a player loses all their lives they lose the game.
 If a player has less lives once the timer ends the player loses.